kayburns/women-snowboard/research/im2txt/README.md

 # Women also Snowboard: Overcoming Bias in Captioning Models

 This repository contains everything necessary to replicate the results in our [2018 ECCV paper](https://arxiv.org/abs/1803.09797).
-To skip training, use our [pretrained models](https://people.eecs.berkeley.edu/~lisa_anne/snowboard_misc/final_weights_eccv2018.zip) or the [captions](https://people.eecs.berkeley.edu/~lisa_anne/snowboard_misc/final_captions_eccv2018.zip) themselves.
 The captioning model (most of the code) was built off of the Tensorflow [implementation](https://github.com/tensorflow/models/tree/master/research/im2txt).
 Thank you to the original author @cshallue.

 ## Getting Started